albertkun/23S-ASIAAM-191A/docs/assignments/week1/group_assignment.md

 # Group Assignment 1: Repository and Readme

 !!! info "Group List"
-    Find your name and group on the spreadsheet to see remember which group you are in: [LINK TBD](LINK TBD)
+    Find your name and group on the spreadsheet to remember which group you are in: [https://docs.google.com/spreadsheets/d/1ZAr9Hd9fmtevEGRadA_a4xl-AoXM8eZJ3VQFygXnT5o/edit?usp=sharing](https://docs.google.com/spreadsheets/d/1ZAr9Hd9fmtevEGRadA_a4xl-AoXM8eZJ3VQFygXnT5o/edit?usp=sharing)

 ## Due Thursday 4/13